Sanil14/dWhistle/README.md

 ## **Inspiration**
+- Providing confidentiality .
+A whistleblowing platform provides a confidential service that allows employees to draw attention to any issues that they feel are inappropriate for the workplace.
+- We built a platform on the ethereum blockchain, seeking to create a decentralised platform.
+The user's " POSTS " will virtually remain anonymous to anybody reading the information.

 ## **What it does**
-**- DWHISTLE is a decentralised application built on the Web 3.0 platform.**
+- DWHISTLE is a decentralised application that can operate autonomously, through the use of smart contracts, that runs on a decentralized computing, blockchain system (ETHEREUM BLOCKCHAIN) .
-**It's a platform where anyone can report information or activity within a private, public, or government organisation that's deemed illegal, immoral, illicit, unsafe, fraud, or misuse of taxpayer funds.**
+- It's a platform where anyone can report (" POST ") information or activity within a private, public, or government organisation that's deemed illegal, immoral, illicit, unsafe, fraud, or misuse of taxpayer funds.

 ## **How we built it**